PHA 6631 Foundations of Medication Therapy Management I

 The course will introduce the student to the core elements of medication therapy management (MTM), communication techniques, and documentations systems needed for the successful provision of MTM services.
 The student will learn how to conduct various types of patient care interviews.
 Additionally, the student will develop confidence in communicating with patients and other healthcare providers.

-This online course is tailored for synchronous distance learners.
+This online course is tailored for asynchronous distance learners.

 Upon successful completion of this course, the student will be able to: